 If you’re doing a PhD in the Arts and Humanities, you probably won’t be surprised to learn that you’ll spend a fair chunk of your time reading texts or in the library.
-This is where the bulk of your research will be done, although depending on the nature of your topic you may visit special collections and archives to view rare books and papers elsewhere.
+This is where you’ll do the bulk of your research.
+However, depending on the nature of your topic you may visit special collections and archives to view rare books and papers elsewhere.

 In the Social Sciences, you’re also likely to spend plenty of time reading.
 However, you might also find yourself conducting research via surveys or interviews, as well as handling large amounts of data.

 STEM PhDs usually involve lots of time in the laboratory, performing experiments and testing out hypotheses.
 You’ll probably also help supervise undergraduate and Masters students while they conduct work in the laboratory, making sure they’re using the right techniques.

 Your learning style will also have an effect on your daily routine as a PhD student.
 The independence afforded by a PhD means that you’ll have plenty of freedom to choose your own ‘working’ hours – as well as where they take place.

 Some people value the regularity of a 9-5 schedule, while others may find that they’re more productive early in the morning or later in the evening (or a mixture of all three!).
 Similarly, you may have the freedom to choose where you want to study.
 This could be at home, in the library, a local café or a shared workspace with other PhD students.